JamieWCGraham/DBT_integrated_feature_store/README.md

 ## Impact
 - Addition and integration of new/pre-existing features on a client grain (client/clinic comparative revenue quantiles across channels, engagement, average us income by zipcode, etc.).
-The breadth of features should allow for more useful and detailed segmentation of both clients (pet owners) and clinics.
+Increased breadth of features and a standardized DBT feature store allow for more useful and detailed segmentation of both clients (pet owners) and clinics.
 - A standardized environment to build and store features that analytics folks can both add to and use for analytics projects.
 Whenever we spin up a customer churn, RFM, client channel analysis--we should be using standardized features and not re-inventing the wheel each time.
 Currently, we lack standardization for building out analyses looking at different client types / practice types across multiple purchasing channels, looking at financial metrics at client, clinic and global (all clinic) scales.

 ## Design